sickdyd/react-search-autocomplete/README.md

     // calling onSearch wait this amount of ms. onSearch,
-    // The callback function called when the user is searching onSelect,
+    // The callback function called when the user is searching onHover,
+    // THe callback function called when the user hovers a result onSelect,
     // The callback function called when the user selects an item
     // from the filtered list.